- Eating a well-balanced diet is health promoting

-Eating a balanced diet with lots of fruits and vegetables, whole grains, plant–based protein, lean meats, and healthy fats can help you get all of the vitamins, minerals, and other nutrients you need to keep your immune system and body healthy.
+Eating a balanced diet with lots of fruits and vegetables, whole grains, plant–based protein, lean meats, and healthy fats can help you get all of the vitamins, minerals, and other nutrients your body needs.
 If you are wondering if you are getting enough nutrients, ask your health care provider about meeting with a dietitian.

 Do I need take a vitamin supplement?

-If you eat three nutritious meals a day and healthy snacks which include a variety of fruits and vegetables, protein, dairy foods, and whole grains, you are probably getting enough of most vitamins and minerals through the food you eat.
-If you aren’t getting in all of your food groups on a regular basis, or you are being treated for another medical condition, you may want to consider taking a daily multivitamin so you will get the daily amount of nutrients that your body needs.
-Talk to your health care provider (PHCP) to see if you should take a multivitamin or other dietary supplement.
+If you eat three balanced meals each day and healthy snacks, you are probably getting enough vitamins and minerals through the food you eat.
+If you aren’t getting in all of your food groups on a regular basis, or if you are being treated for another medical condition, you may want to consider taking a daily multivitamin to ensure you’re getting the daily recommended amount of nutrients for your body.
+Talk to your health care provider (HCP) to discuss if you should take a multivitamin or other dietary supplements.

 Do I need to take extra calcium?

 Some endometriosis medications work by lowering estrogen levels.
 If you are on an estrogen–lowering medication for more than 6 months, you may be at risk for developing osteoporosis (brittle bones).
 Ask your gynecologist if you should take calcium and vitamin D supplements to help protect your bones.